 All students applying to DePaul University for undergraduate admission must be in good standing at the last educational institution attended.
-Good standing is determined by one’s lack of academic or non-academic probation, suspension or dismissal at the last post-secondary institution attended, or if entering with no previous college or university work, to have proof of high school graduation (or equivalent) verified by providing an official transcript to the Office of Admission.
+Good standing is determined when a student's record shows no academic or non-academic probation, suspension or dismissal at the last post-secondary institution attended, or if entering with no previous college or university work, to have proof of high school graduation (or equivalent) verified by providing an official transcript to the Office of Admission.
 The transcript requirement is waived for visiting students, but may be required to demonstrate completion of prerequisites.

 A mandatory secondary review occurs for the following two cases.